BNN-UPC/ENERO/README.md

 In this paper we propose Enero, an efficient real-time TE solution based on a two-stage optimization process.
 In the first one, Enero leverages Deep Reinforcement Learning (DRL) to optimize the routing configuration by generating a long-term TE strategy.
 To enable efficient operation over dynamic network scenarios (e.g., when link failures occur), we integrated a Graph Neural Network into the DRL agent.
 In the second stage, Enero uses a Local Search algorithm to improve DRL’s solution without adding computational overhead to the optimization process.
 The experimental results indicate that Enero is able to operate in real-world dynamic network topologies in 4.5 s on average for topologies up to 100 links.

 ## Instructions to set up the Environment
+This paper implements the PPO algorithm to train a DRL agent that learns to route src-dst traffic demands using middelpoint routing.

 1. First, create the virtual environment and activate the environment.
 ```ruby